IBT-FMI/SAMRI/README.md

 SAMRI integrates functionalities from a number of other packages (listed under the dependencies section below) to create higher-level tools.
 The resulting interfaces aim to maximize reproducibility, simplify batch processing, and minimize the number of function calls required to generate figures and statistical summaries from the raw data.

-The package is compatible with small rodent data acquired via Bruker systems.
+The package is compatible with small rodent data acquired via Bruker ParaVision.

 ## Examples